snaberino/pota-browser/readme.md

 # Pota Browser

 Hello!
 This is a **very early alpha** version of a hypothetical profile manager and anti-detection browser written in Rust.
 It's completely open-source and experimental.

+## 🚧 Still a Work in Progress!

+I’m actively developing Pota Browser, and there’s still a lot to do.
+If you’re curious, feel free to check out the repo, test it out, and let me know what you think. **Bug reports, feature ideas, and contributions are more than welcome!** 🙌
 ## Join

 - **IRC:** [irc.libera.chat #potabrowser](https://web.libera.chat/#potabrowser)
 - **0xchat Group:** `nostr:naddr1qpqrzct9xvmnywfc8qcnyc3jx3jrvdp5xycnvde5vycrze34xguxvvtx8yckyvnrxuexzdnrx4jkzcnyv33nvc3kvycxxcny8ymx2e33vgq3wamnwvaz7tm8wfhh2urn9cc8scmgv96zucm0d5pqqqcyqqqfskqjky3kl`

+## Spoofing user agent

+**`--user-agent="custom_user_agent"`** this method changes the UA string in the HTTPS header, but it might not alter all JavaScript-exposed properties.
 ## Proxy Handling

 Currently, proxy support is implemented by passing the `--proxy-server` argument to Chrome, which only accepts the `host:port` format.
 To handle authentication, username and password injection is done via Chrome DevTools Protocol (CDP).